solana-labs/solana/docs/src/proposals/vote_subcommittee.md

 Optimistic confirmation is valid iff both vote 2/3+ on the same fork.

+* Epoch 0: (a0, B1) - ALL epoch 2 blocks have a root to this epoch
+* Epoch 1: (a1, B1) - SOME epoch 2 blocks have a root to this epoch
+* Epoch 2: (A1, b1)
+* Epoch 3: (A1, b1|b2) - SOME blocks may have b1 or b2 votes

+If there is a root in epoch 2, then the **secondary rotation** will be in effect for those blocks, and **b2** will be the valid subcommittee.
+Block producers should stlll be following **b1** fork weight, so eventually **b1** will observe a rooted block in epoch 1 with 2/3+ votes and will stop voting.

 #### Secondary Rotation

 During the **secondary rotation** two possible forks can occur.